-For every $100 spent at a locally owned business or restaurant, at least $58 recirculates and remains in our local economy.
+For every $100 spent at a locally owned business, $68 recirculates and remains in our local economy.
 Only $43 remains in our community when it’s spent at a national chain.

 Local businesses are owned by your friends and neighbors who live in this community, are less likely to leave, and are more invested in our community’s future — just like you.